City Of Denver Approves $149M Renovation Plan For 16th Street Mall

 DENVER (CBS4) – The City of Denver approved a $149 million plan to renovate the 16th Street Mall, the home of more than 300 downtown businesses.
 When the 16th Street Mall was built in 1982, it was designed for a 30 year life.
 It’s nearing 39 years without any major upgrades.

 “I remember when I was a kid, it was four lanes and heavy traffic.
 Since I’ve been working here, it’s just been getting busier and busier and busier.
 Until about a year ago.
-Then it all went south,” said Maggie White, store manager at Overland Sheepskin Co.READ MORE: Denver Weather: Approaching Snowstorm Could Be The Biggest In 9 Years
+Then it all went south,” said Maggie White, store manager at Overland Sheepskin Co.READ MORE: Full Vaccination Is Not 'Get Out Of COVID Free' Card, Colorado Doctor Warns

 White says the reduced foot traffic along the 16th Street Mall can only be partially blamed by COVID-19.
 She has heard from many customers who say they don’t feel comfortable coming downtown anymore.

 “I talk to people from the suburbs and they say they don’t go downtown because it’s not safe, with all the ‘rioting and homeless people,’” said White.
-“They’re very put off by it and that’s a big problem.”READ MORE: Gov. Polis Calls On FDA To Allow Vaccine Pooling To Boost Vaccination Numbers
+“They’re very put off by it and that’s a big problem.”READ MORE: Colorado Bureau Of Investigation: Vehicle Thefts Dramatically Jump In 2020

 The majority of retail space surrounding Overland near Writer’s Square is empty.
 White says more people are slowing starting to trickle back in, but their other store locations in the mountains are having a record sales year.